autolab2013/ToBeACoder/CC150/Sorting&Searching/Readme.md

 		curr++;
 	}
-	//copy remaining left side of the array into target int remaining = middle - helper_left;
+	//copy remaining left side of the array into target
+	// helper = [ 4 5 6 || 1 2 3], if left always < right, then after for() loop have to copy left part to array
+	// if right > left, they are already in position when we got array int remaining = middle - helper_left;
 	for(int i=0; i<= remaining; i++){
 		array[curr+i] = helper[helper_left+i];